-It’s is estimated that a single negligent hiring claim can cost a company upwards of $500,000 in legal fees and fines.
+It is estimated that a single negligent hiring claim can cost a company upwards of $500,000 in legal fees and fines.
 Not to mention the psychological toll a traumatic event can have on employees and management.
 One simple remedy that employers can use is implementing new hire criminal background checks.
-By consistently screening employees as part of the hiring process, businesses are proactively fostering a safe work place while at the same time lowering its liability for any type of negligent hiring claim.
-Here are 5 ways employers can leverage background checks to decrease chances of negligent hiring lawsuits:
+By consistently screening employees as part of the hiring process, businesses are proactively fostering a safe work place while at the same time lowering their liability for any type of negligent hiring lawsuits.

-1. Conducting Fair Credit Reporting Act (FCRA) compliant background checks.
+1.)
+Conducting Fair Credit Reporting Act (FCRA) compliant background checks

-a.
-Obtain signed release form from the subject of the report
+- Obtain signed release form from the subject of the report

-2. Posted signage as a visual deterrent.
+2.)
+Posted signage as a visual deterrent

-3. Utilizing accurate and “up to date” information.
+3. Utilizing accurate and “up to date” information

 4. It starts with the employment application

 Employers need to understand the current landscape of employment background checks.
 The paradigm shift is going from disclosing all past criminal activity up front on an employment application to postponing it until the first interview or in some cases until a conditional job offer has been made.
-This movement is called “Ban the Box”, and it’s only a matter of time until it affects every employer private or public.
+This movement is called “Ban the Box,” and it is only a matter of time until it affects every employer private or public.
 The result is that employers now more than ever need to run background checks to confirm or divulge any criminal activity.